Robust Dialogue State Tracking with Weak Supervision and Sparse Data: TripPy-R: Robust Triple Copy DST

 During inference, the model can draw from the rich output of the model, i.e., slot gate predictions, coreference prediction, sequence tagging and value matching to adequately update the dialogue state.
-Slot and value descriptions need to be encoded only once with the fine-tuned encoder.
-We store the representations in slot and value databases, as illustrated in Figure~\ref{fig:model} in steps \bettertextcircled{1} and \bettertextcircled{2}.
+Slot and value descriptions are encoded only once with the fine-tuned encoder, then stored in databases as illustrated in Figure~\ref{fig:model} in steps \bettertextcircled{1} and \bettertextcircled{2}.
+Pre-encoded slots condition the attention and FFN layers, and pre-encoded values are used for value matching.
 Note that it is straightforward to update these databases on-the-fly for a running system, thus easily expanding its capacities.
-Step \bettertextcircled{3} is the encoding and processing of dialogue turns to perform dialogue state update prediction.
-The pre-encoded slots are used to condition the attention and FFN layers, and the pre-encoded values are used for value matching.
+Step \bettertextcircled{3} is the processing of dialogue turns to perform dialogue state update prediction.